-San Diego Sports Medicine at Scripps
+San Diego sports medicine at Scripps

 Scripps orthopedic teams diagnose and treat all parts of the musculoskeletal system that can be injured through sports activities — from traumatic knee injuries to worn shoulders to painful feet.

-Scripps Clinic Sports Medicine specialists and Scripps-affiliated physicians coordinate with athletic teams, clinicians, trainers and others to provide comprehensive sports medicine care, including sports physical therapy and rehabilitation services.
+Our expert physicians coordinate with athletic teams, clinicians, trainers and others to provide comprehensive sports medicine care, including sports physical therapy and rehabilitation services.

 General sports injuries